 The TAD 6L6WGC-STR produces warm cleans and sweet mids.
-Perfect for players with vintage amps like the Twin Reverb or Bassman. ****SINGLES ONLY****.
+Perfect for players with vintage amps like the Twin Reverb or Bassman. ****OUT OF STOCK****.
 See Ruby 6L6GC-MS for matched pairs, quads and sextets.

 - Great in Allen Sweet Spot and Allen Old Flame (Blackface style amps) Review by ModalManiac